 When you install OrbixNames, the configuration file orbixnames3.cfg is added to your system, in the OrbixNames config directory.
-This file contains the configuration variables that relate to OrbixNames and it is included in the Orbix configuration file iona.cfg, as described in theOrbixWeb Administrator's Guide.
+This file contains the configuration variables that relate to OrbixNames and it is included in the Orbix configuration file iona.cfg, as described in the Orbix C++ Administrator's GuideOrbix Administrator's Guide Java Edition.

-On UNIX, you can set the OrbixNames configuration variables in the orbixnames3.cfg configuration file using the Orbix Configuration Explorer described in the OrbixWeb Administrator's Guide.
+On UNIX, you can set the OrbixNames configuration variables in the orbixnames3.cfg configuration file using the Orbix Configuration Explorer described in the Orbix C++ Administrator's GuideOrbix Administrator's Guide Java Edition.
 They may also be set as environment variables.
-On Windows NT these values are set in either the configuration file or the system registry.
+On Windows these values are set in either the configuration file or the system registry.